techieirina/digits_recognition_project/README.md

 ## Model Overview

 The app uses a neural network trained on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) using **Keras** with a **TensorFlow** backend.
-The MNIST dataset consists of 28x28 grayscale images of handwritten digits.
-The current model is simple and suitable for recognizing isolated digits on plain backgrounds.
+This dataset consists of grayscale images of handwritten digits, providing a robust benchmark for evaluating image classification algorithms.
+The model follows a straightforward architecture, which includes an input layer that flattens the image data, a hidden layer with ReLU activation to capture complex features, and an output layer that predicts the digit class using softmax activation.

 ## How to Test the App